Vizzuality/style-guide/javascript/README.md

 # Frameworks and tools

+* **[Redux](https://facebook.github.io/react/)** is a predictable state container for JavaScript apps.

+* **[React.js](http://backbonejs.org/)** makes it painless to create interactive UIs.
+Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.

 * **[Backbone.js](http://backbonejs.org/)** gives structure to web applications by providing models with key-value binding and custom events, collections with a rich API of enumerable functions, views with declarative event handling, and connects it all to your existing API over a RESTful JSON interface.
-[Example and file structure](https://github.com/Vizzuality/workflow-style-guide/blob/master/examples/backbone-way).

 * **[Rails](http://backbonejs.org/)** is the most well thought-out web development framework I've ever used.
 Before Ruby on Rails, web programming required a lot of verbiage, steps and time.
 After researching the market, Ruby on Rails stood out as the best choice.
-[Example and file structure](https://github.com/Vizzuality/workflow-style-guide/blob/master/examples/rails-way).

 **Front end dependencies manager**

-* [Bower](http://bower.io/): Web sites are made of lots of things — frameworks, libraries, assets, utilities, and rainbows.
-Bower manages all these things for you. **We're not going to use it for Rails applications**.
+* [Browserify](http://browserify.org): Browserify lets you require('modules') in the browser by bundling up all of your dependencies. **We're not going to use it in Rails applications**.

 * [Rails assets](https://rails-assets.org/).
-It automatically converts the packaged components into gems that are easily droppable into your asset pipeline and stay up to date. **We only use it for Rails applications**
+It automatically converts the packaged components into gems that are easily droppable into your asset pipeline and stay up to date. **We only use it in Rails applications**

 **Task runner**